MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsconnectnow.md

 More options are available to allow discovery and configuration over a specific medium.

-If you enable this policy setting, additional choices are available to turn off the operations over a specific medium.
+If you enable this policy setting, more choices are available to turn off the operations over a specific medium.

 If you disable this policy setting, operations are disabled over all media.

-If you do not configure this policy setting, operations are enabled over all media.
+If you don't configure this policy setting, operations are enabled over all media.

 The default for this policy setting allows operations over all media.